Let us meet at the Wolf Den.

 Darren appears to be busy at his new home in the Bulgarian village of Velchevo, near Veliko Tarnovo.
 He comes across as a friendly, modest, and hard-working individual.
 He is someone who dedicated 25 years of his life to a career as a train driver in England.
 When Darren officially retired he was able to look at options to escape the fast pace of life in England.
 Now, our host is busy learning Bulgarian.
 It is quite an achievement he can already speak more than 1000 words.

 The property search

-He arrived in Bulgaria in August 2016 and spent some time property searching before settling in Velchevo.
+The Englishman arrived in Bulgaria in August 2016 and spent some time property searching before settling in Velchevo.
 Darren first visited the city of Varna followed by Ruse, Sofia, Montana, and Burgas until he finally discovered Veliko Tarnovo.
 He is not short of superlatives about this area: “Veliko Tarnovo is a beautiful place” he says.

 He is not afraid to disagree with people in England who still associate Bulgaria with a former communist country and home to a gypsy minority.
-People say this, but they have never visited the country to discover another side to Bulgaria and that is how beautiful Bulgarian nature is.
+People say this, but they have never visited the country to discover another side of Bulgaria and that is how beautiful Bulgarian nature is.
 This is another reason for Darren to invite everyone to come and visit.